auth0/auth0-oidc-client-net/docs-source/documentation/getting-started/authentication.md

 # Authentication

 > [!Note]
-> You need to ensure that the JWT Signature Algorithm for your client is set to RS256
+> You need to ensure that the JWT Signature Algorithm for your Auth0 Application is set to RS256

 ## Initialize Auth0Client

-To authenticate a user in your application, your need to create a new instance of @Auth0.OidcClient.Auth0Client, passing your Auth0 **Domain** and **Client ID** for your Client.
-Please see the [Clients Documentation](https://auth0.com/docs/clients) on the Auth0 website for more information.
+Create a new instance of @Auth0.OidcClient.Auth0Client, passing the Auth0 **Domain** and **Client ID** for your Auth0 Application.
+Please see the [Applications Documentation](https://auth0.com/docs/applications) on the Auth0 website for more information.

-There are however small differences for each platform.

-### For Windows Applications (UWP, WPF and Windows Forms)

-For Windows applications, you simply pass your Auth0 **Domain** and **Client ID**:

 ```csharp
 using Auth0.OidcClient;